Quick and easy to put together, this healthier 100% whole grain cookie tart has a creamy Greek yogurt, white chocolate and cream cheese filling!

 The crust isn’t too hard and not too soft.
 I’d say it’s kind of like a Lofthouse cookie.
 While I really loved the tart Mr. T made for me, I found myself leaving the crust behind.
 It just wasn’t soft enough for my liking.
 With this version, the crust is just as good as the topping!
 No wasted calories here.

 This time I went with half white whole wheat and half whole wheat pastry flour.
-I don’t recommend using regular whole wheat flour unless you want your cookie base to taste healthy.
+I don’t recommend using regular whole wheat flour for your cookie tart crust unless you want your cookie base to taste healthy.
 I was worried that there might still be a slight whole wheat taste, even with my combination of the two flours, so I used some lemon extract and zest which resulted in a crust that’s light and lemony.
 No whole wheat taste here!

 Now we need to talk about white chocolate.
 While I was living in the US, I wasn’t really into baking like I am now.
 And I never used white chocolate, just because I didn’t come across any white chocolate recipes I really wanted to try.